 PROBLEM STATEMENT & REQUIREMENTS

-Document Scope: Dominion Local TO Criterion for End of Life Facilities Doubs - Goose Creek 500kV transmission Line #514
+Document Scope: Dominion Local TO Criterion for End of Life Facilities Goose Creek - Doubs 500kV transmission Line #514.
+The End of Life issue identified for Line #514 is linked to the M-3 need identified as APS-2020-011.